CERN/CAiMIRA/README.md

 docker build ./app-config/auth-service -t auth-service
 ```

-Get the client secret from the CERN Application portal for the `cara-test` app.
+Get the client secret from the CERN Application portal for the `caimira-test` app.
 See [CERN-SSO-integration](#CERN-SSO-integration) for more info.
 ```
 read CLIENT_SECRET
 ```